2018's 10 Best

 The impact NAC has on addiction recovery is becoming more and more pronounced.
 One of the biggest changes it makes in cellular behavior is in regards to glutamate.
 Glutamate is a key player in the creation of addictions as well as recovering from them.

-Which basically means that glutamate works alongside dopamine in the build up to fully addictive behaviors.
-This is because glutamate influences dopamine to make things feel even better.
+Glutamate works alongside dopamine in the buildup to fully addictive behaviors.
+(6) This is because glutamate influences dopamine to make things feel even better.
 It increases the feelings and effects of drugs on the dopamine system.
 (7)

 NAC’s Neurotransmitter Impacts: